Kowsalyasp/parentkarafmodule/sql readme.md

 **supported datatypes:**

-  `BIGINT`: An instance of the long data type.
+  `BIGINT`: A large integer and it refers to the long data type.

-  `INTEGER`: An instance of the integer datatype.
+  `INTEGER`: A medium integer it equals to the size of an int datatype.

-  `SMALLINT`: An instance of the short datatype.
+  `SMALLINT`: A small integer and it equals to the short datatype.

-  `KCHAR`: An instance of the i18n datatype.

-  `SCHAR`: An instance of the small character datatype.

-  `BLOB`: An instance of the byte data type.

-  `CHAR`: An instance of the character datatype.

-  `TEXT`: The variable-length character SQL text data type is called VARCHAR.

-  `STEXT`: Sybase can store UTF-8 strings in CHAR/VARCHAR columns.
+  `DECIMAL`: An exact fixed-point number.

+  `KCHAR`: Refers to an i18n datatype.The size parameter specifies the column length in characters - can be from 0 to 512.

+  `SCHAR`: Refers to the variable length string.

+  `BLOB`: For Binary Large Object(BLOB) holds the bytes of data.

+  `CHAR`: A string can contain letters, numbers, and special characters.
+The size parameter specifies the column length in characters - can be from 0 to 255.

+  `TEXT`: A string can contain letters, numbers, and special characters.
+And it holds with a maximum length of 2500.

+  `STEXT`: A string that holds the maximum length of 255 characters.

   `BOOLEAN`: A boolean is an expression that evaluates to either true or false.

-    nullable = Whether we want to allow null values for the specific column, we set nullable = true; otherwise, nullable = false. max-length = It refers to the maximum length that a column should be provided. default-value = The default value is assigned to the column.
+    nullable = If we want to allow null values for the specific column, we can set nullable = true; otherwise, nullable = false. max-length = It refers to the maximum length that a column should be provided. default-value = The default value is assigned to the column.
 It may be a boolean type.

 To modify the structure of existing tables in the database by adding, modifying, renaming, or dropping columns and constraints.

 #### Creation of column to table:
-To insert a column into a table, you specify the columns with the data type .
-A table can have one or more columns.
+To insert a column into a table, you can specify the columns with data type.

 #### Addition of columns to existing tables:
-To add new columns to existing tables, you specify the columns with the data type, and now you have the table that is altered.
+If you want to add the columns in a specific order in the existing table.
+You may add the column using tag with attributes.

 #### Dropping an existing column:
 You can delete columns in particular tables that you prefer to take out. while dropping a column note that You can't delete a column that has primary key or foreign key constraints.
 When you delete a column from a table, the column and all the data it contains are deleted.

-#### Inserting data into columns:
+#### Insert Values in a column:
 To insert data into an column, The values that you want to insert must be inside the double quotes("").

 ## Primary-key tag